SinusBot/docs/docs/faq/installation.md

     This error message appears when the time of your server is not accurate.
     To fix this issue set the correct time and configure ntp to keep it synced properly.

+    This might also be caused by old SinusBot versions.
+Update your SinusBot if necessary.

 ### What does "could not contact update server" mean?